+For the 2017-2018 school year, our schools collaboration focus is on data driven instruction.
+This is one our four SMART goals for the school year.
+The Instructional Leadership Team (ILT) reviewed the results from the Healthy Kids Survey and School Climate Survey to develop our school goals.
+We determined that our school staff desired more information on how to use the data available to us to drive our classroom instruction.
+As a school, two Wednesdays a month are focused on professional development to help us interpret our own data.
+Each faculty meeting begins with data reports from different committees.

-Quality instruction and instructional leadership are at the heart of the district's achievement efforts.
-To ensure this, the Educational Services department engages teachers, administrators and other personnel in ongoing professional development focused on improving teaching and learning.
-Training is provided to principals and other administrators to improve their ability to provide strong instructional leadership and guide teaching and learning at school sites.
-The principals, in turn, provide support to teachers through staff conferences, opportunities for collaborative study and planning, and individual coaching based on ongoing classroom observations.
+The Administrative team spends a minimum of five hours per week in the classroom.
+Classroom visits are often accompanied with debrief conferences.
+The team provides support to teachers through staff conferences, opportunities for collaborative study and planning, and individual coaching based these ongoing classroom observations.
 Teachers and other staff are provided with both on and off-site professional development in all standards based curriculum content areas.

 Beyond the content areas, professional development is provided in English Language Development, differentiated instruction and educational technology.
 In addition, training is made available in classroom management and the effective use of assessment data and teacher data teams in meeting the needs of all students.
 A primary goal of the professional development program is ensuring that all students are served by skilled, highly qualified teachers and that teachers are supported by strong, knowledgeable instructional leaders.
-The Crespi ILT has taken on Claim and Evidence as an academic focus for the 2017-2018 school year.
-The ILT also has developed Professional Learning Communities (PLCs) at Crespi.
-These are groups of teachers who work together throughout the year toward a common instructional goal.
-The four PLCs are geared toward Classroom Management, Technology Integration, Strategies for Teaching English Language Learners, and Project-Based Learning respectively.